 Young people in the EU living in cities were less likely to be out of employment and education and training …

-In 2017, the share of young people in the EU-28 who were NEETs (in other words the NEET rate) was lowest in cities (15.6 %) and highest in rural areas (18.9 %), with towns and suburbs reporting a NEET rate (18.4 %) that was between these two extremes.
+In 2019, the share of young people in the EU who were NEETs (in other words the NEET rate) was lowest in cities (14.8 %) and highest in rural areas (18.1 %), with towns and suburbs reporting a NEET rate (17.4 %) that was between these two extremes.

-The pattern of lowest NEET rates in cities (as compared with rural areas and towns and suburbs) was repeated in 19 EU Member States.
-Among these, the biggest differences in rates between cities and rural areas were recorded in Greece, Lithuania and Romania, where the gap was at least 12.6 percentage points, rising to 21.3 points in Bulgaria.
+The pattern of lowest NEET rates in cities (as compared with rural areas and towns and suburbs) was repeated in 18 EU Member States.
+Among these, the biggest differences in rates between cities and rural areas were recorded in Greece and Romania, where the gap was at least 11.0 percentage points, rising to 20.2 points in Bulgaria.

 … although the share of young people neither in employment nor in education and training was more mixed when analysed by degree of urbanisation in EU Member States which recorded relatively low overall NEET rates

-Among EU Member States that had an overall NEET rate for young people that was below the EU-28 average there was a mixed picture.
+Among EU Member States that had an overall NEET rate for young people that was below the EU average there was a mixed picture.
 In the eastern and northern Member States, the lowest NEET rates were recorded in cities; this was most notably the case in Lithuania.
-In contrast, there were seven Member States where young people living in cities recorded the highest NEET rate: Italy, Belgium, the United Kingdom, Slovenia, Malta, Austria and the Netherlands.
-Among these, Belgium stood out as its NEET rate for young people living in cities (22.1 %) was 10.1 percentage points higher than the rate for young people living in rural areas.
+By contrast, there were five Member States where young people living in cities recorded the highest NEET rate: France, Belgium, Austria, Slovenia and the Netherlands.
+Among these, Belgium stood out as its NEET rate for young people living in cities (20.9 %) was 10.3 percentage points higher than the rate for young people living in rural areas.

-Whereas rural areas reported the highest NEET rates in nearly all of the EU Member States with high overall NEET rates (Cyprus and France being the only two exceptions), this was less common among Member States with overall NEET rates below the EU-28 average.
-In Cyprus, France, Czechia, Germany and Luxembourg the highest NEET rate among young people was recorded for those living in towns and suburbs.
+Whereas rural areas reported the highest NEET rates in nearly all of the EU Member States with high overall NEET rates (France and Spain being the only two exceptions), this was less common among Member States with overall NEET rates below the EU average.
+Slovakia recorded the same highest NEET rates for both towns and suburbs and rural areas.
+In Luxembourg, Germany, Estonia, Lithuania, Ireland and Czechia the highest NEET rate among young people was recorded for those living in towns and suburbs.

 Source data for tables and graphs